iotaledger/bee-rfcs/text/0034-ternary-hash.md

 The actual cryptographic hash function underlying `Kerl` is `keccak-384`.
 The actual task here is to transform an input of 243 (balanced) trits to 384 bits in a correct and performant way.
 This is done by interpreting the 243 trits as a signed integer `I` and converting it to a binary basis.
-In other words, the ternary coded integer is expressed as the
+In other words, the ternary encoded integer is expressed as the
 series:

 ```